jincubator-united-defi-2025/protocol/TychoSolve.md

 ## Implementation Approach

-    1. TychoFillPredicate.sol (Predicate): copied from ChainLinkCalculator.sol
+    1. TychoFillPredicate.sol (Predicate): copied from chainLinkCalculator.sol
     2. TychoFillInteraction.sol : copied from RebalancerInteraction.sol
     3. TychoResolver.sol: Copied from ResolverCrossChain.sol and Dispatcher.sol
     4. Tests copied from RebalancerInteraction.t.sol and enhanced with